spdk/spdk/doc/lvol.md

 * Shorthand: lvol
 * Type name: struct spdk_lvol

 A logical volume is implemented as an SPDK blob created from an lvolstore.
-An lvol is uniquely identified by its lvol ID and lvolstore UUID from which it was created.
+An lvol is uniquely identified by its UUID.
+Lvol additional can have alias name.

 ## Logical volume block device {#lvol_bdev}